gopheracademy/gopheracademy-web/content/advent-2017/parsing-with-antlr4-and-go.md

 the tokens, the lexer is used to create a [`CommonTokenStream`](https:// godoc.org/github.com/antlr/antlr4/runtime/Go/antlr#CommonTokenStream), which in turn is used to create a new `CalcParser`.
-This `CalcParser` is then “walked”, which is antlr’s event-driven API for receiving the results of parsing the rules.
+This `CalcParser` is then “walked”, which is ANTLR's event-driven API for receiving the results of parsing the rules.

 Note, the [`Walk`](https://godoc.org/github.com/antlr/antlr4/runtime/Go/